andyrsmith/andyrsmith.github.io/_posts/2023-11-10-adding-shapes-bevy.md

 layout: post
 title: Create Shapes using Bevy
 author: Andy
-summary: Lets add a rectangle to our project
+summary: Adding a rectangle in Bevy
 ---

 Where I last left off we just had a blank window, so now I'll add something to that.